bhrott/my-bat-belt/README.md

 ## Project Management
 [Basecamp](https://basecamp.com/): is cool but much expensive.
 I think it must have a free plan for small teams (or open source projects).

+## Mobile
+[brainfood-mobile-performance-vol3](http://www.awwwards.org/brainfood-mobile-performance-vol3.pdf): document for mobile performance experience and how it matters.